junbolian/ECO/README.md

 # Educational-Competition-Optimizer

-This is the MATLAB/Python code for the Education Competition Optimizer (ECO)
+This is the MATLAB/Python code for the Educational Competition Optimizer (ECO)

 You can use it to solve some optimization problems.